YouthDrivingChange/ydc.org/about.md

   <!-- Call To Action Box -->
   <div style="background-color: #f4f7fa; border-radius: 8px; padding: 30px; margin-top: 40px; border-left: 5px solid #1e73be;">
     <h3 style="color: #1e73be; font-weight: 700; margin-top: 0; margin-bottom: 10px;">Be Part of the Change</h3>
     <p style="margin-bottom: 25px;">What started as a family tradition has grown into a mission to protect our friends, families, and community.
 The fight to cure MS requires all of us.
-Join YouthDrivingChange today—help us fuel breakthrough research, spread powerful awareness, and bring us one step closer to a cure.</p>
+Join YouthDrivingChange today, help us fuel breakthrough research, spread powerful awareness, and bring us one step closer to a cure.</p>

     <div style="display: flex; flex-wrap: wrap; gap: 15px;">
       <a href="https://events.nationalmssociety.org/index.cfm?fuseaction=register.start&eventID=2736&teamID=100250" style="background-color: #1e73be; color: white !important; padding: 12px 24px; text-decoration: none; font-weight: bold; border-radius: 6px; font-size: 1rem; box-shadow: 0 4px 10px rgba(30, 115, 190, 0.2);">Register to Ride</a>